Tanmoy037/python-scripts/README.md

-# python-scripts
+# Python-Scripts
-This repository contains python scripts for various operations.
+This repository contains Python scripts for various operations.